Robotex, an 18-year-old Estonian project, has become a global robotics education network, opening franchises across the world.

 Robotex plans to have operations in at least 25 countries by the end of 2019.

-The 2018 Robotex International festival, hosted in Tallinn, Estonia, is due to feature the largest robotics conference in the Nordics, 1,500+ robots, and is expected to attract over 35,000 people.
+The 2018 Robotex International festival, hosted in Tallinn, Estonia, from 30 November to 1 December, is due to feature the largest robotics conference in the Nordics, 1,500+ robots, and is expected to attract over 35,000 people.